Create a table of weekly frequency analysis

 data frame returned from

-readNWISgwl, or data frame with a date, value, and approval columns.
-Using the convention: lev_dt (representing date), lev_age_cd (representing approval code), and lev_va or sl_lev_va (representing value) will allow defaults to work.
+read_waterdata_field_measurements, or data frame with a date, value, and approval columns.
 UseNULLfor no discrete data.- parameter_cd

 the name of the column to get provisional/approved status.
+The first value is associated with the gw_level_dv input, and the second value is associated with the gwl_data input.
 The default is

 logical.
 If